 Further information about Cheryl, her experience, and her practice can be found on her website, YogaCheryl.com.
-Notably, her website is also home to a plethora of free resources; check out the “Home Practices” section for full class-length videos to watch, pictures of yoga poses, philosophy, Yoga Nidra, and more.
+Notably, her website is also home to a plethora of free resources including full class-length videos, pictures of yoga poses, philosophy, Yoga Nidra, and more.

 As for yoga on campus, Cheryl says there’s room for the classes to grow.
 “If you’re questioning what level of class to take, come to the chair class,” she suggests.
 “See how you feel.
 If it feels like it’s not quite doing enough, try the Level 3.”